kukuu/mean-stack-II/README.md

     node server

-More CRUDE Methods are enabled from @server.js to serve application once disc data is migrated to MongoDB.
+More CRUDE methods are enabled from @server.js to serve application once disc data is migrated to MongoDB.
 The buttons attached to the UI to execute added extended CRUD response/request methods will work once the MongoDB database is added to the application.
 Provision for this has been made in the @server.js sequence algorithm.
 The data for this instance is being loaded from the disc via the server.